-39 local jurisdictions.
+5 AB 2734

+(c) The Department of Housing and Community Development shall create an equitable funding-formula, formula for funding distributed to local agencies, which shall be geographically balanced and shall take into account factors of need including, but not limited to, poverty rates and lack of supply of affordable housing for persons of low and moderate incomes in local jurisdictions.
-1 (d) (1) A local agency that has received funds pursuant to this 2 chapter shall only use the funds for any of the following purposes: 3 (A) The development, acquisition, rehabilitation, and 4 preservation or provision of rental housing and homeownership 5 opportunities that are affordable to extremely low, very low, low-, 6 and moderate-income households, including necessary capitalized 7 reserves for operating and rental subsidies and resident services.

-8 (B) Capitalized reserves for capitalized operating costs, rental 9 subsidies, and resident services connected to the creation of new 10 permanent supportive housing, including, but not limited to, 11 developments funded through the Veterans Housing and 12 Homelessness Prevention Program.

-13 (C) Modifications to homes to increase accessibility and 14 visitability, in conjunction with the construction, acquisition, and 15 rehabilitation or preservation of homes affordable to lower income 16 households.

-17 (D) The acquisition and rehabilitation and reuse of foreclosed18 and vacant homes.

-19 (E) Infrastructure related to affordable infill housing 20 development and other related infill development infrastructure.

-21 (F) The acquisition of land necessary for the development of 22 affordable housing as part of an overall development strategy.

-(G) Rapid rehousing of homeless individuals and families.

-(2) At least 25 percent of the expenditures shall be directed towards housing for persons of extremely low income and at least 50 percent of the expenditures shall be directed towards housing for persons of very low income.
+- (d) (1) A local agency that has received funds pursuant to this chapter shall only use the funds for any of the following purposes: - (A) The development, acquisition, rehabilitation, and preservation or provision of rental housing and homeownership opportunities that are affordable to extremely low, very low, low-, and moderate-income households, including necessary capitalized reserves for operating and rental subsidies and resident services. - (B) Capitalized reserves for capitalized operating costs, rental subsidies, and resident services connected to the creation of new permanent supportive housing, including, but not limited to, developments funded through the Veterans Housing and Homelessness Prevention Program. - (C) Modifications to homes to increase accessibility and visitability, in conjunction with the construction, acquisition, and rehabilitation or preservation of homes affordable to lower income households. - (D) The acquisition and rehabilitation and reuse of foreclosed and vacant homes. - (E) Infrastructure related to affordable infill housing development and other related infill development infrastructure. - (F) The acquisition of land necessary for the development of affordable housing as part of an overall development strategy. - (G) Rapid rehousing of homeless individuals and families. - (2) At least 25 percent of the expenditures shall be directed towards housing for persons of extremely low income and at least 50 percent of the expenditures shall be directed towards housing for persons of very low income. - (3) Any housing built with funds received pursuant to this chapter shall require, by recorded covenants or restrictions, that housing units built shall remain available at affordable housing costs to, and occupied by, persons and families of very low, low-, or moderate-income households for the longest feasible time, but

+AB 2734 -6-

-(3) Any housing built with funds received pursuant to this chapter shall require, by recorded covenants or restrictions, that housing units built shall remain available at affordable housing costs to, and occupied by, persons and families of very low, low-, for not less than 55 years for rental units and 45 years forowner-occupied units.
+1 for not less than 55 years for rental units and 45 years for 2 owner-occupied units.

-32 or moderate-income households for the longest feasible time, but

-(4) Any local agency that will receive funds pursuant to this chapter shall provide the Department of Housing and Community Development a plan for a no net loss of housing as a result of

-38 destruction of any affordable housing units.

-39 (5) No more than 5 percent of funds received pursuant to these40 provisions may be used for administrative costs.

-1 (6) Any local agency that receives funds pursuant to these

-2 provisions shall provide an annual report to the Department of

-3 Housing and Community Development on the expenditures of the4 funds.

-- 5 (e) If a local agency that receives funds does not expend those - 6 funds in full within five years, the local agency shall return those - 7 funds to the Department of Housing and Community Development, - 8 and the department may award those funds to another qualifying9 local agency. - 10 (f) For the purposes of this chapter the following terms have 11 the following meanings: - (1) "Extremely low income households" has the same meaningas used in Section 50106. - 14 (2) "Low-income households" has the same meaning as the 15 term "lower income households" as defined in Section 50079.5. - (3) "Moderate income "Moderate-income households" has the - same meaning as the term "persons and families of moderate income" as defined in Section 50093. - 19 (4) "Very low income households" has the same meaning as 20 used in Section 50105.
+- (4) Any local agency that will receive funds pursuant to this chapter shall provide the Department of Housing and Community Development a plan for a no net loss of housing as a result of destruction of any affordable housing units. - (5) No more than 5 percent of funds received pursuant to-these provisions this chapter may be used for administrative costs. - (6) Any local agency that receives funds pursuant to-these provisions this chapter shall provide an annual report to the Department of Housing and Community Development on the expenditures of the funds. - (e) If a local agency that receives funds does not expend those funds in full within five years, the local agency shall return those unexpended funds to the Department of Housing and Community Development, and the department may shall award those funds to another qualifying local agency. - (f) For the purposes of this chapter the following terms have the following meanings: - (1) "Extremely low income households" has the same meaning as used in Section 50106. - (2) "Low-income households" has the same meaning as the term "lower income households" as defined in Section 50079.5. - (3) "Moderate-income households" has the same meaning as the term "persons and families of moderate income" as defined in Section 50093. - 27 (4) "Very low income households" has the same meaning as 28 used in Section 50105.